`The peculiar risk lay in the possibility of

 behaved very oddly.
 I don't know how to convey their expression

 to you.
-Suppose you were to use a grossly improper gesture to a
+Suppose you were to use a grossly improper gesture to

 delicate-minded woman--it is how she would look.
 They went off